SansGuidon/bookmarks/README.md

 * [Superbly Space](http://superbly.space/directory-categories/) - inventory of valuable quality softwares, services, websites, usually matching the ones I look for
 * [Product Hunt](http://500makers.com/) - a list of top 500 makers on [Product Hunt](https://www.producthunt.com/)
 * [AppRecs](https://apprecs.com) - app search engine
+* [StumbleUpon](https://www.stumbleupon.com/) - discover the best of the web, one click at a time.
+This service learns what you like and brings you more like it

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests